kontent-ai/delivery-sdk-php/README.md

 It's possible to instruct the SDK to fill and return your own predefined models.
 To do that you have to implement:

-- `TypeMapperInterface` (required) - to provide mapping of Kentico Cloud content types to your models
+* `TypeMapperInterface` (required) - to provide mapping of Kentico Kontent content types to your models
-- `PropertyMapperInterface` (optional) - to change the default behavior of property mapping (the default property translation works like this: 'content_type' -> 'contentType')
+* `PropertyMapperInterface` (optional) - to change the default behavior of property mapping (the default property translation works like this: 'content_type' -> 'contentType')
-- `ValueConverterInterface` (optional) - to change the way content element types are mapped to PHP types
+* `ValueConverterInterface` (optional) - to change the way content element types are mapped to PHP types
-- `ContentLinkUrlResolverInterface` (optional) - to change the way the links in Rich text elements are resolved see [Resolving links to content items](https://github.com/Kentico/delivery-sdk-php/wiki/Resolving-links-to-content-items).
+* `ContentLinkUrlResolverInterface` (optional) - to change the way the links in Rich text elements are resolved see [Resolving links to content items](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Resolving-links-to-content-items).
-- `InlineLinkedItemsResolverInterface` (optional) - to change the way content items in Rich text elements are resolved see [Resolving content items and components in Rich text](https://github.com/Kentico/delivery-sdk-php/wiki/Resolving-content-items-and-components-in-Rich-text).
+* `InlineLinkedItemsResolverInterface` (optional) - to change the way content items in Rich text elements are resolved see [Resolving content items and components in Rich text](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Resolving-content-items-and-components-in-Rich-text).

-The default implementation of all the interfaces can be found in a class called [`DefaultMapper`](https://github.com/Kentico/delivery-sdk-php/blob/master/src/KenticoCloud/Delivery/DefaultMapper.php).
+The default implementation of all the interfaces can be found in a class called [`DefaultMapper`](https://github.com/Kentico/kontent-delivery-sdk-php/blob/master/src/KenticoCloud/Delivery/DefaultMapper.php).

 Example: